Steve Gilchrist

 Steve Gilchrist (born July 7, 1954) is a former politician in Ontario, Canada.
-He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 2003, and served as a cabinet minister in the government of Mike Harris.
+He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 2003 and served as a cabinet minister in the government of Mike Harris.

 Background

 His father, Gordon Gilchrist, was a Progressive Conservative member of the House of Commons of Canada.

 Gilchrist was educated at Queen's University, receiving a Bachelor of Commerce degree in 1975.
 Prior to entering elected office, he operated a number of Canadian Tire franchise stores from 1971 to 1995, including one of the largest stores in the chain.
-Gilchrist was involved in several other business ventures, including the construction of a shopping centre (The Town & Country Centre) in Cobourg, Ontario in 1989.
+Gilchrist was involved in several other business ventures, including the construction of a shopping centre (The Town & Country Centre) in Cobourg, Ontario, in 1989, and a family farming operation in Alnwick/Haldimand Township.